Healthy Homes Assessment Wallaceville

 Draught Stopping Wallaceville

-If a draft can be noticed from gaps that are not adequate or holes, it needs to be closed.
+If a draught is noticed from gaps that are not adequate or holes the area needs to be sealed.

-See the full details to the Healthy Homes draught stopping requirements.
+Find the complete specifications for the Healthy Homes draught stopping requirements.

 draught stopping building inspections